McFateM/blog-dlad/content/posts/079-Traefik-and-Acme.sh-Instead-of-DNS-01.md

 On June 1 my colleage, Matt, suggested the following...

-> As much as I would like to resolve the DNS-01 challenge using Traefik alone, I don’t believe it will support what we’re trying to do here.
-I’m a bit disappointed by that as Nginx makes this process very easy, and my reading through the Traefik documentation and my own tests lead me to believe that CNAME following is not currently supported in Traefik, and is basically impossible.
-Until the they allow for the verification domain to be specified as a provider option (in this case, specifying leverify.info as the domain for the Azure DNS provider), using the built-in ACME functionality in Traefik won’t work, no matter which DNS provider is in use.
+> As much as I would like to resolve the DNS-01 challenge using Traefik alone, I don't believe it will support what we're trying to do here.
+I'm a bit disappointed by that as Nginx makes this process very easy, and my reading through the Traefik documentation and my own tests lead me to believe that CNAME following is not currently supported in Traefik, and is basically impossible.
+Until the they allow for the verification domain to be specified as a provider option (in this case, specifying leverify.info as the domain for the Azure DNS provider), using the built-in ACME functionality in Traefik won't work, no matter which DNS provider is in use.
 >
 > However, I believe I have a solution.
-Acme.sh is another tool that is commonly used to generate certificates using Let’s Encrypt and the ACME protocol, and it does support domain aliasing.
+Acme.sh is another tool that is commonly used to generate certificates using Let's Encrypt and the ACME protocol, and it does support domain aliasing.
 There is a containerized version of this, and I was able to build a docker-compose file that launches Traefik, a simple Whoami app, and the acme.sh container for creating certificates using the DNS-01 challenge.
-It’s not fully automated in that you have to run a docker exec command after the first run, but I think automating that part of it should be possible.
+It's not fully automated in that you have to run a docker exec command after the first run, but I think automating that part of it should be possible.
 The acme.sh container will renew certificates every 60 days as long as the acme.sh container is running.
 Traefik is configured to watch the certificate directory for changes and will reload when the certificate is renewed.

 > It's a fairly simple set up and I hope it can work for your use case.